efarish/portfolio/llm/rag_ondemand/README.md

 ### Client

 The `clients` folder contains a Jupyter notebook with examples of calling the HTTP AWS API Gateway.

+This directory also contains a script to simulate user load on the service.
+The ECS cluster has been configured to auto-scale when the average CPU utilization exceeds a specified threshold.

 ### The RAG Agent